Possession of a Drug of Dependence

 If you were charged with a Possession of a Drug of Dependence offence, it is advisable to engage a criminal lawyer straight away.
 If possible, this should be done prior to your police interview as it would help to bypass any prejudice in the lead-in to your case.

-Criminal law specialists at Furstenberg Law can assist you with the best way of handling matters with the police and court system.
+Our Drug Lawyers can assist you with the best way of handling matters with the police and court system.
 We have expert knowledge of all the nuances of the relevant legislation.
 Our aim is to always ascertain a fair trial for you and ensure that you are very well defended.
 We analyse the circumstances of your case, help you understand the legislation, build a powerful defence, and enter negotiations on your behalf.